ORANGE COUNTY CHILD CUSTODY LAWYERS

-The Montes Law Firm, APC represent families throughout Orange County in child custody matters, working to come up with creative solutions that fit you and your family.
-Attorney Amy M. Montes takes a holistic approach to divorce, child custody, and family law matters, and she understands that different situations require different types of representation.
-She works to balance aggressive representation with creative, balanced resolutions so that you and your family can come to the best possible agreement.
+The Montes Law Firm represent families throughout Orange County in child custody matters, working to come up with creative solutions that fit you and your family.
+We take a holistic approach to divorce, child custody, and other family law matters, and understand that different situations require different types of representation.
+We work to balance aggressive representation with creative, balanced resolutions so that you and your family can come to the best possible agreement.

-Whether you are seeking a new child custody order, need to modify an existing order, or have questions about the legal process, The Montes Law Firm, APC can help.
+Whether you are seeking a new child custody order, need to modify an existing order, or have questions about the legal process, The Montes Law Firm can help.
 Attorney Montes leverages her sophisticated understanding of courtroom procedures and her dispute resolution experience when handling child custody cases, evaluating every detail to design the best course of action.
-Call 714-731-8600 or contact The Law Offices of Amy M. Montes online to schedule a free child custody consultation today.
+Call 714-731-8600 or contact us online to schedule a free child custody consultation today.

 Child Custody & California Law

 Under California law, judges grant custody according to the “best interests of the child.”
 No matter the age or sex of the child, California courts do not automatically grant custody to either the mother or the father.
 Also, the court cannot deny your right to custody based on physical disability, different lifestyles, religious beliefs, sexual orientation, or the fact that you were never married to the other parent.

 Every custody arrangement is evaluated on a case-by-case basis, and the court will always look to decide in the best interests of the child.

 Determining the child’s best interests can be complicated, and it takes a number of factors into consideration, including: